 http://fashionshouldbefun.blogspot.com

-Personally I am not a fan of this clunky look.
-Yes, I too wore them in the seventies when they were mostly covered by my wildly flared jeans.
-Clunky looked ok when I was slim as a rake, but these days, although I’m reasonably slim, I don’t believe they are flattering to one’s overall look.
+I am not a fan of this clunky look.
+Yes, I, too, wore them in the seventies when my wildly flared jeans mostly covered them.
+Clunky looked ok when I was slim as a rake, but these days, although I’m reasonably trim, I don’t believe they are flattering to one’s overall look.
 Sorry, but I won’t be purchasing a pair of these!